-1 minute INTRODUCTION FACILITATOR Say: Welcome to the session on camper security.
+1 minute INTRODUCTION FACILITATOR Camper Security Say: Welcome to the session on camper security.
 Each camp should have a working camper security plan designed to protect campers.
 Identification methods for campers, leaders, staff, and visitors are a necessity.
-Camper Security Monitoring access to the camp and the boundaries of the camp setting is very important, as are prudent check-in and checkout procedures.
+Monitoring access to the camp and the boundaries of the camp setting is very important, as are prudent check-in and checkout procedures.
 Planning and preparing for traffic risks will help secure the camp setting for the campers.
 Implementing BSA Youth Protection policies will help provide safety for all campers.
 We will discuss these security elements during this session.
-Say: At the end of this session, you will be able to do the following: Identify camper security information that should be communicated to unit leaders and parents prior to camp and at registration.
-Explain camper security check-in procedures.
+Say: At the end of this session, you will be able to do the following: bipectives birder to any and at registration that should be communicated to the termination that should be communicated to the termination that should be communicated to the termination of termin • Identify camper security information that should be communicated to unit leaders and parents prior to camp and at registration.
+Kenthy trans in cramp that pose potential security problems.
+Kenthy transportation security issues.
+(NCAP standards FA-711) Explain camper security check-in procedures.
 Explain procedures for handling unwanted or unexpected visitors.
 Explain how to handle visitors from the media.
+Explain now to handle visitors from the media.
 Explain procedures for youth checking out early.
 Identify areas in camp that pose potential security problems.
 Identify transportation security issues.
 (NCAP standards FA-711)

-5 minutes CAMPER SECURITY & CHECK-IN PROCEDURES FACILITATOR Manufaction POLE MAN POLE MAN POLE POL Say: One of the first steps in camper security is to be aware of who is in camp at all times.
+5 minutes CAMPER SECURITY & CHECK-IN PROCEDURES FACILITATOR Identification Say: One of the first steps in camper security is to be aware of who is in camp at all times.
 This starts with making sure that everyone at camp is registered to be there or is registered as a visitor.
 Make sure the way to your registration area is well-marked.
 A camp map can also indicate this and be given to leaders prior to their arrival.
 Security at check-in can be as simple as developing a way to identify campers, leaders, staff, and visitors who are authorized to be there.
 (NCAP standard AO-804) Ask: What ways might your camp use to identify staff, campers and visitors?
 (Seek responses and note on the flipchart or whiteboard.
 Aim for the following): Name tags Wristbands Bolos Special Shirts Hats Logbook for visitors